-Professor and Director, Occupational Therapy
+Professor and Director of the Doctorate in Occupational Therapy Program

 Dr. Swinth, has more than 25 years experience working in pediatrics, primarily school-based settings.
 Within the schools, she has provided therapy services for children from birth to 21 years of age, and has been involved in the development of several different programs and grants that address service delivery issues to students with disabilities.
 She also has completed research projects, worked on different local and national committees, and is a past chair of the School Systems Special Interest Section.